 James H. Graves has served as Managing Director and Partner of Erwin, Graves & Associates, LP, a management consulting firm, since 2002.
-He also served as an Executive Vice President of Financial Strategy for DeviceFidelity Inc., a financial services technology company, from 2008 through 2011.
+He also served as an Executive Vice President of Financial Strategy for DeviceFidelity Inc., a financial services technology company, from 2008 to 2012.
 Mr. Graves was a director, Vice Chairman and Chief Operating Officer of Detwiler, Mitchell & Co., a securities research firm, from 2002 until 2006.
 Prior to 2002, he served as a senior executive in Dean Witter Reynolds Investment Banking Division and as the Chief Operating Officer of J.C.
 Bradford & Company.
-Mr. Graves also presently serves as a director of DeviceFidelity, Inc.; Cash America International, Inc., a company operating pawn shops and jewelry stores; and BankCap Partners, LP, a private equity fund which he cofounded in 2006.
+Mr. Graves also presently serves as a director of Cash America International, Inc., a company operating pawn shops and jewelry stores; and TriState Capital Holdings, Inc., a bank holding company.
+He also serves as a director of various privately held companies.
 The Board believes Mr. Graves should serve as a director due to his executive leadership and management experience in several businesses, including large corporations and businesses within the financial services industry, his over 30 years of experience analyzing financial statements and his experience as a director of both private and public companies, including his service as chairman of the audit committee of another public company.

-Jim W. Henderson became Chairman and Chief Executive Officer of AssuredPartners, Inc., a middle market insurance brokerage firm, in March, 2011.
-Mr. Henderson was previously employed by Brown &
+Jim W. Henderson became Chairman and Chief Executive Officer of AssuredPartners, Inc., a middle market insurance brokerage firm, in 2011.
+Mr. Henderson was previously employed by Brown & Brown, Inc., a diversified insurance agency and wholesale broker, as Vice Chairman and Chief Operating Officer since 2008, as President and Chief Operating Officer from 2002 to 2008, as Executive Vice President from

-Brown, Inc., a diversified insurance agency and wholesale broker, as Vice Chairman and Chief Operating Officer since 2008, as President and Chief Operating Officer from 2002 to 2008, as Executive Vice President from 1995 to 2002, as Senior Vice President from 1993 to 1995, as Senior Vice President of a predecessor corporation from 1989 to 1993, and as Chief Financial Officer of such predecessor from 1985 to 1989.
+1995 to 2002, as Senior Vice President from 1993 to 1995, as Senior Vice President of a predecessor corporation from 1989 to 1993, and as Chief Financial Officer of such predecessor from 1985 to 1989.
 He also served as a director of Brown & Brown from 1993 to 2011.
 Previously, Mr. Henderson had served as Senior Vice President, Chief Financial Officer and Treasurer of Ormond Reinsurance Group from 1975 to 1985.
-Mr. Henderson is currently a director of Overland Solutions, Inc., an insurance services outsourcing firm.
 The Board believes that Mr. Henderson should serve as a director of the Company due to his extensive knowledge of and significant executive experience in the property and casualty insurance industry, as well as his prior experience as a director of a public company.